andre-araujo/object-keys-parser/README.md

 ## Usage

 - `npm install`
-- import objectFactory from this package
+- import ObjectParser from this package